-What Happens When Sole and Separate Property is Used to Purchase a Home During Marriage?
+What Happens When Sole and Separate Property is Used to Purchase a Home During Marriage in Arizona

 The public policy of the state of Arizona is to preserve and protect the community whenever possible.
 As a very general rule and as only one example of many situations that could arise, the community gains a community lien whenever community funds are used to improve the sole and separate property of the other spouse, but only to the extent, those improvements increased the value of that sole and separate asset.